composer22/chattypantz/client/react/README.md

 ## ChattyPantz Client Demo - React.js

-NOTE:  THIS IS A WORK IN PROGRESS AND NOT COMPLETED NOR FUNCTIONAL.
-FOR A DEMO PLEASE SEE ANGULAR DIRECTORY.

 This folder contains a simple demonstration of a client connection to the server using javascript and html.

 ### Dependencies